yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     ![In the Service Fabric cluster pane, on the top menu, the Explorer button is circled, as is the Service Fabric Explorer URL at the bottom.](media/image172.png "Service Fabric cluster pane")

-10. It will show the app being upgraded one upgrade domain at a time
+10. It will show the app being upgraded one upgrade domain at a time.

     ![In the Service Fabric Explorer window, a callout arrow points to the Status, which is set to Upgrading.
 Under Upgrade in progress, the Current Version (1.0.0) and the Target Version (1.1.0) are circled.](media/image173.png "Service Fabric Explorer window")

-11. When the upgrade is complete, from Service Fabric Explorer observe the new application version number
+11. When the upgrade is complete, from Service Fabric Explorer observe the new application version number.

     ![In the Service Fabric Explorer window, The Application Type (ContosoEventsAppType) and Version (1.1.0) are circled.
 Under Services, the Version numbers are circled for the listed services.](media/image174.png "Service Fabric Explorer window")